ArendJan/vscode-ros1-workspace/README.md

-# VSCode ROS2 Workspace Template
+# VSCode ROS Noetic Workspace Template

+## ROS1 Noetic edit of https://github.com/athackst/vscode_ros2_workspace
+Many thanks to her for the great setup that was easy to edit for ROS Noetic!

-This template will get you set up using ROS2 with VSCode as your IDE.
+This template will get you set up using ROS Noetic with VSCode as your IDE.

+## Original *bit edited* readme:
-See [how I develop with vscode and ros2](https://www.allisonthackston.com/articles/vscode_docker_ros2.html) for a more in-depth look on how to use this workspace.
+See [how I develop with vscode and ros2](https://www.allisonthackston.com/articles/vscode_docker_ros2.html) for a more in-depth look on how to use a workspace.

 ## Features

 ### Style

-ROS2-approved formatters are included in the IDE.
+ROS2-approved formatters are included in the IDE.  *AJ: not sure if they are also okay for ros1*

 * **c++** uncrustify; config from `ament_uncrustify`
 * **python** autopep8; vscode settings consistent with the [style guide](https://index.ros.org/doc/ros2/Contributing/Code-Style-Language-Versions/)